skip to main content

 Don’t miss out on your favorite NHL teams this season.
 Enter your zip code below to find the best TV and internet providers available in your area.

-ESPN+ and Hulu also share 50 exclusive national matchups, while ESPN2 and TBS occasionally act as overflow channels for ESPN and TNT.
+Additionally, ESPN+ and Hulu share nearly 50 exclusive national matchups.
+You may also see ESPN2, TBS, and truTV occasionally act as overflow channels for ESPN and TNT Sports coverage.

 NHL on regional sports networks

-To become the Wayne Gretzky of watching the NHL, you’ll need every national channel, your local NHL team’s RSN, and an out-of-market viewing package.
-That’ll ensure you have access to all 1,312 regular-season games this campaign.
+To truly become the Wayne Gretzky of watching the NHL, you’ll need your local NHL team’s RSN and an out-of-market TV package.
+This combination, paired with every national channel, will give you access to all 1,312 regular-season games.

 Data effective as of post date.